Senegal and Netherlands progress to World Cup knockout stages | KRDO

 But the Africa Cup of Nations champion responded immediately as captain Kalidou Koulibaly struck home from a free-kick into the box.

+There was added emotion for Senegal’s players with Tuesday marking two years since the death of Papa Bouba Diop, the versatile midfielder who made 63 appearances for the Senegalese national team.

+“This game is for Sadio but also for Papa Bouba Diop … We wanted to make something special and today we can be happy,” Koulibaly added.

-It means the Netherlands and Senegal join Brazil, France and Portugal as the first five teams to qualify for the knockout stages.
+The result means the Netherlands and Senegal join Brazil, France and Portugal as the first five teams to qualify from the group stages.

+With Qatar having lost two World Cup games going into Tuesday’s match, the Netherlands’ spot in the last 16 seemed a formality — and so it proved.

+The Oranje opened the scoring in the 26th minute with some slick passing between Davy Klaassen, Memphis Depay and Cody Gakpo, who struck a sumptuous low finish from the edge of the box.

 The-CNN-Wire